SimoneAstarita/queer_NLP_bib/README.md

 Alex Tamkin, Amanda Askell, Liane Lovitt, Esin Durmus, Nicholas Joseph, Shauna Kravec, Karina Nguyen, Jared Kaplan, and Deep Ganguli.
 2023. <a href="https://arxiv.org/abs/2312.03689"><u>Evaluating and mitigating discrimination in language model decisions.</u></a> _Computing Research Repository_, arXiv:2312.03689.

+Zilin Ma, Yiyang Mei, Yinru Long, Zhaoyuan Su, and Krzysztof Z. Gajos.
+2024. <a href="https://dl.acm.org/doi/10.1145/3613904.3642482"><u>Evaluating the Experience of LGBTQ+ People Using Large Language Model Based Chatbots for Mental Health Support.</u></a> In _Proceedings of the 2024 CHI Conference on Human Factors in Computing Systems (CHI '24)_, pages 1–15, Honolulu, HI, USA.
+Association for Computing Machinery.

 Shir Lissak, Nitay Calderon, Geva Shenkman, Yaakov Ophir, Eyal Fruchter, Anat Brunstein Klomek, and Roi Reichart.
 2024. <a href="https://aclanthology.org/2024.naacl-long.113"><u>The Colorful Future of LLMs: Evaluating and Improving LLMs as Emotional Supporters for Queer Youth.</u></a> In _Proceedings of the 2024 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (Volume 1: Long Papers)_, pages 2040–2079, Mexico City, Mexico.
 Association for Computational Linguistics.

 Sean Xie, Saeed Hassanpour, and Soroush Vosoughi.
 2024. <a href="https://aclanthology.org/2024.findings-naacl.278/"><u>Addressing Healthcare-related Racial and LGBTQ+ Biases in Pretrained Language Models.</u></a> In _Findings of the Association for Computational Linguistics: NAACL 2024_, pages 4451–4464, Mexico City, Mexico.
 Association for Computational Linguistics.